 Braising is the easiest way to make sure a pot roast is nice and tender.
 Low heat and slow cooking are key here.

 - Sear all sides of the meat before slow cooking.
-This gives the roast a delicious crust that results in a more flavorful dish.
+A good sear gives the roast a delicious crust that results in a more flavorful dish.

-- Use a heavy cast iron Dutch oven or another large oven-safe pot that has a lid.
-A Dutch oven allows for great heat retention which results in a juicy and more flavorful roast.
+- Use a heavy cast iron Dutch oven or another large oven-safe pot with a lid.
+A large Dutch oven allows for excellent heat retention, resulting in a juicy and more flavorful red wine pot roast recipe.

-This Dutch oven pot roast is an entire meal on its own but here are a few side dish options that go great with this recipe.
+This braised pot roast is an entire meal on its own but here are a few side dish options that go great with this recipe.

 More Comfort Food Recipes